dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmStorePermissionCacheStaleTimeout:

-    :ref:`Store Permission Cache Stale Timeout <dcmStorePermissionCacheStaleTimeout>`",string,"Maximal staleness of cached responses from Storage Permission Service in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Store Permission Cache Stale Timeout <dcmStorePermissionCacheStaleTimeout>`",string,"Maximal staleness of cached responses from Storage Permission Service in ISO-8601 duration format PnDTnHnMnS.
 If absent, cached responses are only removed on reaching the maximal cache size.

     (dcmStorePermissionCacheStaleTimeout)"
     "